stitchdata/docs/_developer-files/connect/api/objects/loads/list-last-loads-for-account.md

 # -------------------------- #

 returns: |
-  If successful, the API will return a status of <code class="api success">200 OK</code> and an array of [Load objects]({{ site.data.connect.core-objects.load.object }}), one for each stream associated with the provided client ID.
+  If successful, the API will return a status of <code class="api success">200 OK</code> and the following properties:

+response-attributes:
+  - name: "data"
+    type: "array"
+    description: |
+      An array of [Load objects]({{ site.data.connect.core-objects.loads.object }}), one for each stream TODO.

+      **Note**: Load objects are returned in descending order by `source_id`.

+  - name: "page"
+    type: "integer"
+    description: |
+      The number of the current page of results.
+Each page of results can contain up to 100 load attempt records.
+    example-value: |
+      1

+  - name: "total"
+    type: "integer"
+    description: |
+      The total number of load attempt records in the result set.
+    example-value: |
+      5

+  - name: "links"
+    type: "object"
+    description: |
+      An object containing links to the next and previous pages of results.

+      **Note**: This object will be empty if the result set contains less than 101 load attempt records, or `total < 101`.
+    subattributes:
+      - name: "next"
+        type: "string"
+        description: |
+          A URL leading to the next paginated set of load attempt results.
+Use a subsequent `GET` request to this URL to retrieve the results for this page.

+          Refer to the **Requests** tab for an example.
+        example-value: |
+          /v4/116078/loads?page=3

+      - name: "previous"
+        type: "string"
+        description: |
+          A URL leading to the previous paginated set of load attempt results.
+Use a subsequent `GET` request to this URL to retrieve the results for this page.

+          Refer to the **Requests** tab for an example.
+        example-value: |
+          /v4/116078/loads?page=1

 # ------------------------------ #